Painting fabrics, Leather and Imitation Leather

 Video: Painting fabric - With these tips & tricks from MissPompadour you'll succeed (for sure!)

-- For faux leather or leather, we recommend matt varnishes, as they are more flexible than wall paint and move better with the material.
-Use our MissPompadour Eggshell Varnish or the MissPompadour Matt Varnish to spice up an old armchair
+- For faux leather or leather, we recommend using matt paints, as they are slightly more flexible than wall paint and move better with the material.

-- High pile fabrics, like velvet, absorb a lot of paint due to the long fibres.
-That's why it's difficult to get an even surface when painting that doesn't streak when it dries.
-It is best to test an inconspicuous area to see if you like the result
+- High-pile fabrics, such as velvet, absorb a great deal of paint due to their long fibres.
+This makes it difficult to achieve an even finish when painting, as it may become streaky once dry.
+It is best to test on an inconspicuous area to see if you are happy with the result.

-- If you are painting a very thin fabric, start with very little paint and be careful not to move the fabric too much as you apply it.
-It is possible that paint will seep through the fabric onto the backing
+- If you are painting a very thin fabric, start with a very small amount of paint and take care not to move the fabric too much while applying.
+The paint may seep through the fabric onto the surface underneath.

-- If you want to paint fabric wallpaper, first test in an inconspicuous place how the wallpaper absorbs the paint.
-The water-based paint may cause fibres to come off the wallpaper.
+- If you want to paint fabric wallpaper, test how the wallpaper absorbs the paint on an inconspicuous area first.
+The water-based paint may cause fibres to detach from the wallpaper.

 FAQ: Frequently asked questions about painting fabric